Baltimore Gift Guide: Local Goods by Baltimore Makers

 Based on a family recipe, Mouth Party Caramel features only simple ingredients like butter, sugar, sea salt and heavy cream — nothing you can’t pronounce.
 Buy bags of individually wrapped candies (for an extra taste of Baltimore, try the Old Bay-infused Chesapeake flavor), or jars of thick caramel sauce.

 Natasha Wainwright is a Baltimore native with a passion for creating sweet treats in her hometown.
 Natasha’s Just Brittle features sweet, (sometimes) nutty, crunchy treats, like turtle pretzels, caramel brittle crunch and Muddy Buddy Bites.

-MFG Toffee owner Kathy Nelson keeps it simple with small-batch English walnut toffee.
+MFG Toffee and Bark Co. owner Kathy Nelson keeps it simple with small-batch English walnut toffee.
 MFG stands for “Maryland’s Finest and Greatest” Toffee.
 So good that even a priest once said, “I’m not sharing this.”
 Find it at: Eddie’s of Roland Park, Cheese Galore & More and Culinary Architecture.